Jizzakh: Russian Empire

 In 1916, Jizzakh was a center of an anti-Russian uprising.
-The revolt broke out after the Russians announced local men would be conscripted to do manual labor behind the front lines during World War I. This violated treaties the Russians had signed with during their conquest of the region that had promised to not conscripted locals.
-Most of the revolt was focused in the southern portions of the Jizzakh region, both the city and the mountains south of it.
+The revolt broke out after the Russians announced local men would be conscripted to do manual labor behind the front lines during World War I. This violated treaties the Russians had signed during their conquest of the region that had promised to not conscript locals.
+Most of the revolt was focused in the southern portions of the Jizzakh region, both in the city and the mountains south of it.
 In 1917, Jizzakh's most famous native son, Sharof Rashidov, future secretary of the Communist Party of Uzbekistan, was born.

 Soviet administration

 During the Russian civil war, Jizzakh was initially a part of the Turkestan Autonomous Soviet Socialist Republic.
 After a debate among the communists about whether the region should embrace a more pan-Turkish identity, or be divided into smaller ethnic republics, the later side won out.
 National delimitation in Central Asia was started in 1924, and Jizzakh was placed in the Uzbek Soviet Socialist Republic.